-ASCAP Award-winning Producer, Mixing Engineer, Songwriter, and Composer (Lady Antellbellum, Loretta Lynn, The Voice, and many more.)
-15+ years experience in producing artists, songwriters, and composing scores for Film/Television.
-Behind the scenes, I'm very honest with my clients, and raise the bar of creativity to the highest level possible.
+ASCAP Award-winning Producer, Mixer, Songwriter, and Composer (Lady Antebellum, Loretta Lynn, Blake Shelton, The Voice.)
+15+ years experience in producing modern tracks for artists, songwriters, television, film, and games.
+Behind the scenes, I'm very honest with my clients and raise the bar of creativity to the highest level possible.

-Ben Reno, owner of Majestic Ape Studio is a one-stop resource for all aspiring artists, songwriters, and filmmakers.
+Ben Reno, a multi-genre producer & mixing engineer for established artists, up-and-coming artists, songwriters, and filmmakers.
 Services range from producing, mixing, recording, songwriting, vocal comping, and artist development.
-Ben is also a seasoned composer and writes soundtrack music for films, television, and video games.
-From small demo recordings to full productions, we would love to work with you.
-I will deliver the highest level of quality at the most competitive prices available.
+Ben is also a seasoned composer and writes soundtrack music for television, films, and video games.
+From small demo recordings to full productions, Ben would love to work with you.
+Delivering the highest level of quality with a collaborative and creative experience.
+Request A Quote!

 3 ReviewsEndorse Ben Reno